 Your chickens will need protection from the elements and predators.
 A sturdy coop is the best way to go.
 You can build your own or buy a pre-assembled model.
 Once you have your coop in place, be sure to keep it clean, especially in the winter when chickens will spend more time indoors.
 Also, ensure there is just enough ventilation so that moisture cannot accumulate.
 Learn how to choose or build your own coop.
 Once you have one, we have some tips to help you keep it clean.

-Coastal Tip: Heaters and bulbs are dangerous.
+Coastal Tip: Heaters and bulbs can be dangerous.
 While you want your chickens to be warm, you also want to encourage their winter down.
 As long as you don’t have a drafty coop, your chickens will stay warm without a heater.

 A good feeder helps eliminate messes, keeps food from being contaminated, and ensures your chickens are getting the food they need.
 There are plenty of options, including plastic flip-top models.

 Make watering easy on yourself and your chickens with a large waterer.
 You can even find heated models to keep water from freezing in the winter.

 There are plenty of options when it comes to chicken feed.
 Just be sure you’re giving your brood all the nutrients they need to be healthy.
 Whether you’re raising your chickens for the eggs or not, there are special formulated feeds, from layer feed, to starter and developer options.

 Chickens don’t have teeth.
 They store small rocks and other items in their crop (at the base of the neck) to break down food.
 Grit takes the place of those small rocks.
 You’ll find Grit from Scratch & Peck, Nutrena and others.